edisonpapers/lathrops-notes/1/README.md

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="27" right
-==X=={description= "marginalia added by Lathrop"}. neutralization of gravitation by a  ==a molecular Screen=={description="underlined by Lathrop"} regulatable. when rec  person inside non Conducting chamber— after passing limits of our atmospheric sheild adjusted to attain speeds of 100,000 miles per second there being no friction vacous spaces.
+==X=={description="marginalia added by Lathrop"}. neutralization of gravitation by a  ==a molecular Screen=={description="underlined by Lathrop"} regulatable. when rec  person inside non Conducting chamber— after passing limits of our atmospheric sheild adjusted to attain speeds of 100,000 miles per second there being no friction vacous spaces.
 Stearing by obliquely adjustable Screens.
 Regular time between Earth & Mars 5 hours in our atmosphere ______ hours in space & 3 hours in Mars atmosphere

-==X=={description= "marginalia added by Lathrop"}.
+==X=={description="marginalia added by Lathrop"}.
 Artesian Bore holes.
 135,000 feet deep temperature of 400?— Source of power. central pipe.
 Dropping Dynamite from Balloonsb—Warfare.
 Police ballons to prevent robbery from sailing ballons with grapling & confederates—dangling ropes &

 X ==To accomplish what?=={description= "marginalia added by Lathrop"}.
 Disassociation of all the Halogen Group & elementary gases by incandescent filiments in Vacua powerful temperature

-==X=={description= "marginalia added by Lathrop"}.
+==X=={description="marginalia added by Lathrop"}.
 Artifici]l mother pearl by dipping plates.

-==X=={description= "marginalia added by Lathrop"}.
+==X=={description="marginalia added by Lathrop"}.
 Photography in the dark by radiant heat.

 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/D9004AFW/manifest seq="29" right